 - 2. Scroll down to Security.
 Select Security. - The security entry screen appears.
 Enter a three digit security code for each of the desired security levels.
 The security code takes effect two minutes after the last key stroke.
-Record the security code(s) for future access needed.
+Record the security code(s) for future access and communication to operators or technineeded.